Table of Contents

 OS Explorer Maps: Best for walking, mountain biking, and finding footpaths.
 1:25,000 scale (4cm = 1km in real world).
 Buy OS Explorer maps direct from Ordnance Survey.

 OS Landranger Maps: Best for road cycling, touring by car, and finding attractions.
 1:50 000 scale (2 cm = 1 km in real world).
 Buy OS Landranger maps direct from Ordnance Survey.

 Burncrooks Reservoir walk distance: 6 miles.
 Time: 3 hours

 From the car park go through the gates and follow a tarmac road alongside a hedge, then turn left at an angled T-junction onto a private road.

 Follow this road up a gentle incline in a westerly direction to a gate that leads into open countryside.
 A short way ahead you’ll find a track that leads into the Auchineden Forest which splits into two directions.

 Take either one because this track forms part of the Burncrooks Reservoir loop so whichever you take you’ll end up back at the same place.

-This is a great spot to watch the buzzing wildlife at the water’s edge before heading up the incline where you’ll discover those amazing views of the surrounding hills.
+This is a great spot to watch the buzzing wildlife at the water’s edge before heading up the incline where you’ll discover an amazing view over Burncrooks Reservoir and the surrounding hills.

 At the far end of the reservoir is a signpost that points towards the Balloch section of the John Muir Way, but if you don’t fancy that excursion you can just follow the grassy track around the perimeter of the reservoir.